squidfunk/mkdocs-material/docs/plugins/index.md

 ### Content

-The following plugins are designed to help you set up a blog, provide search functionality to your users, add tags to your pages and use the same typesetting capabilities in specific parts of the documentation as in the main content:
+The following plugins are designed to help you set up a blog, provide search functionality to your users, add tags to pages and posts, and use the same typesetting capabilities in specific parts of the documentation exactly as in the main content:

 <div class="grid cards" markdown>